raia-ai/CSI-CEI/README.md

 # Finglow 3D Documentation

-Welcome to the Finglow 3D pressure vessel design software documentation.
-This comprehensive guide covers all aspects of using Finglow 3D for your engineering calculations and designs.
+Welcome to the comprehensive documentation for Finglow 3D pressure vessel design software.

-## What is Finglow 3D?
+## About Finglow 3D

-Finglow 3D is professional pressure vessel design software that performs calculations in accordance with major international design codes including:
+Finglow 3D is professional engineering software for pressure vessel design and analysis.
+It performs calculations in accordance with major international design codes:

-- PD 5500
+* PD 5500
-- ASME VIII Division 1
+* ASME VIII Division 1
-- ASME VIII Division 2
+* ASME VIII Division 2
-- EN 13445
+* EN 13445

-## Documentation Structure
+## Using This Documentation

-This documentation is organized into the following sections:

-### Getting Started
-Installation, setup, and basic operations to help you begin using Finglow 3D.

-### Design Codes
-Detailed information about calculations for each supported design code:
-- PD 5500
-- ASME VIII Division 1
-- ASME VIII Division 2
-- EN 13445

-### Materials and Properties
-Material specifications, properties, and selection guidance.

-### Calculations and Analysis
-Guidance on performing various types of calculations and structural analysis.

-### Components and Elements
-Information about vessel components including shells, heads, flanges, nozzles, and supports.

-### Templates and Presets
-Using templates to streamline your design workflow.

-### Reports and Output
-Generating and customizing calculation reports and output documents.

-### Data Input and Management
-File management, data entry, and project organization.

-### Reference and Definitions
-Technical reference material, definitions, and standards information.

-### Advanced Features
-Advanced functionality for experienced users.
+Navigate through the sections using the sidebar menu.
+Each section contains detailed information about specific aspects of the software.

+Click on any section to expand and view its subsections.

-## Need Help?
+## Getting Help

-For technical support, please contact the Finglow support team.
+For technical support and assistance, please contact the Finglow support team.